Where to Begin

 It does say ‘Absolute Beginner’ right on top, so if you’ve made and lost thousands of dollars in crypto, rode the wave, HODLed*, FOMOed**, FUDed***, DYORed****, invested in dozens of ICOs*****, and wrote a bunch of smart contracts – it’s probably not for you.

-However, if you really are new to the space, this article can help you feel (almost) instantly comfortable with crypto and save you the considerable hassle of learning from your own mistakes.
+However, if you really are new to the space, this article can help you feel comfortable with crypto and save you the considerable hassle of learning from your own mistakes.

 Yes, it’s long and there’s no TL;DR******, but you are allowed to read it in more than one sitting.
 It’ll be here tomorrow.
 Use a bookmark and come back to it – like actual books used to work, remember?

 And honestly, if you TL;DR crypto, you’ll get robbed and no one will be able to get that money back.
 This is not a ‘how to get rich in crypto in 3 steps’ article.
 It’s a ‘what is it’ and ‘why should I’ and ‘how do I go about it’ article.
-However, you will be directed to excellent step-by-step guides on the way, and there are a couple of excellent cheat sheets at the end, so - onwards!
+However, you will also be directed to excellent guides for specific goals on the way, so - onwards!

 *HODL: hold on for dear life